LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/DFIR_Recover_SourceCode/DFIR_Recover_SourceCode.md

 ![](img/s_03.jpg)

+`Figure-02 Python malware code compilation, version v_0.0.1 (2025)`

-Then we rename the output file (e.g., to `testInstaller.exe`) and copy it to the target virtual machine where the memory dump will be collected.
+Then we rename the output file as a software installation program (e.g., to `testInstaller.exe`) and copy it to the target virtual machine where the memory dump will be collected.